-The cost of a school meal, from September 2022, is £2.60 per day.
-All meals have to be paid for in advance as no credit will be given.
+The cost of a school meal is £2.75 per day.

+All meals must be paid for in advance - you will be unable to book a lunch without payment.

-There are two choices of hot meal available each day: a meat or vegetarian meal, which is cooked on site in the school kitchen.
-A Grab and Go option is available: a meat and vegetarian option.
-In the spring and summer term this will be a pasta pot, a panini or wrap and in the autumn term this will be a baked potato, wrap or curry pot.
-A salad bar, fresh bread and vegetable crudité selection are all available daily for all menu choices.
+There are two choices of hot meal available every day: a meat or vegetarian option, which is cooked on site in the school kitchen, alongside a jacket potato with a choice of 2 different fillings.
+A salad bar, fresh bread and vegetable crudité selection are all available daily.